Former Republican Senator Says He Would Rather See A Democrat Win In 2020

-Former Republican Senator Jeff Flake said in on Thursday that he would rather see a Democrat win in 2020 than have President Trump win his second term, The Hill reports.
+Former Republican Senator Jeff Flake said on Thursday that he would rather see a Democrat win in 2020 than have President Trump win his second term, The Hill reports.

 Flake made the remarks during a debate in New York hosted by the nonprofit Intelligence Squared.
 Journalist John Donvan, who moderated the debate, asked Flake — who argued that the GOP should not nominate Trump in 2020 — if he would rather see a Democrat win in 2020.